beginning of content

 What are the risks associated with fentanyl?

-Opioids are strong pain medicines and can cause life-threatening or fatal breathing difficulties.
+Opioids are strong pain relief medicines that can cause life-threatening or fatal breathing difficulties.

 Fentanyl may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medicine or changed dosage, you may be at a higher risk of having an accident.
+If you have recently started taking an opioid medicine, or changed the dosage, you may be more likely to have an accident.
+Ask your doctor if it is legal for you to drive while taking fentanyl.
+Also contact your car insurer, as you may not be covered for accidents that occur while you are taking fentanyl.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-If you take fentanyl, you may become dependent on this medicine even if you take it exactly as prescribed by your doctor.
-Your doctor will monitor how you use fentanyl, to reduce your risk of harm, including through misuse, abuse and addiction.
+It's also possible to become dependent on fentanyl, even if you take it exactly as prescribed and only for a short time.
+Your doctor will monitor how you use fentanyl to reduce your chance of harm, including through misuse, abuse and addiction.

 If a person is not breathing, or if they are unresponsive, seek help straight away.
 Call triple zero (000) and ask for an ambulance.